chandra-samal/Expenditure/README.md

 ### 6. Test the Application
 * Open your web browser.
 * Navigate to `http://localhost/Expenditure/`.
 * The application should load.
-You can try logging in with demo credentials or creating a new account[cite: 737].
+You can try logging in with demo credentials or creating a new account.

 ## Configuration